🏆 Best of Austin 2026: Veracruz All Natural wins Best Taco. Finalists: Cuantos Tacos, De Nada Cantina, Eldorado Cafe. Our guide → · All 246 →

 The Domain

-1BR: $1,400-2,200.
-Austin's "second downtown."
-Shopping, restaurants, offices (Apple, Amazon, Indeed).
+Austin's “second downtown.”
+Shopping, restaurants, and offices (Apple, Amazon, Indeed).
 New luxury apartments everywhere.
 Great if you work in North Austin tech.
-Suburban-urban hybrid.
+A suburban-urban hybrid.

 Mueller

-1BR: $1,300-1,800.
-Master-planned, walkable, family-friendly.
-Farmers market, parks, Alamo Drafthouse, H-E-B. Town center vibe.
+Master-planned, walkable, and family-friendly.
+Farmers market, parks, Alamo Drafthouse, H-E-B. A real town-center vibe.
 Great for families and remote workers who want community.

 Cedar Park / Pflugerville

-1BR: $1,000-1,400.
-The affordable option.
-More space for less money.
-Good for families.
-20-30 min to downtown.
-H-E-B, restaurants, parks.
+The affordable option — more space for less money and good for families.
+20–30 minutes to downtown, with H-E-B, restaurants, and parks.
 Where your dollar goes furthest in the metro.

 South Congress (SoCo)